|

 Club

-Mondays and Wednesdays at
+Mondays and Wednesdays, 10am

 Fridays, after our weekly

-meeting, around noon.
-If there is no
+When there is no

-weekly meeting, we play at 10am.
+weekly meeting, we start play

 There are lessons for novices, and skills-building for